catholicmelb/parish-handbook/docs/contents/3-parish-operations.md

 The parish priest, as head of entity, in collaboration with the safeguarding committee, is responsible for:

-* monitoring ongoing compliance with the CAM Safeguarding Children and Young People Framework, which encompasses the requirements of the Victorian Child Safe Standards
+* monitoring ongoing compliance with the Archdiocesan Safeguarding Children and Young People Framework, which encompasses the requirements of the Victorian Child Safe Standards
-* preparing a summary of the parish’s compliance with the requirements of the Safeguarding Children and Young People Framework on an annual basis (through a self-assessment or audit process) and presenting it to the Archdiocese’s Safeguarding Unit.
+* preparing a summary of the parish’s compliance with the requirements of the Safeguarding Children and Young People Framework on an annual basis (through the Safeguarding Self-Assessment Tool) and presenting it to the Archdiocese’s Safeguarding Unit.

 ## Parish registers